Remote-First vs. Remote-Friendly: What’s The Difference?

 If you thought all remote teams were created equal, think again.
 We discuss the difference between remote-first and remote-friendly companies, the benefits of each, and help you choose between them.

-It is interesting to note that a Gartner survey of 317 CFOs and finance leaders revealed that 74% intend to move at least 5% of their previously on-site workforce to permanently remote positions post-COVID-19.
+Gartner survey revealed that 74% CFOs intend to move at least 5% of the workforce to permanently remote positions post-COVID-19.

 Table of Contents Click to Show